particle-iot/docs/src/content/reference/firmware.md

 ##### @FW_VER@0.7.0endif

 **Note:** As a Product in the Console, when flashing a >= 0.6.0 user app, Electrons can now Safe Mode Heal from < 0.5.3 to >= 0.6.0 firmware.
 This will consume about 500KB of data as it has to transfer two 0.5.3 system parts and three >= 0.6.0 system parts.
-Devices will not automatically update system firmware if not added as a Product in Console.
+Devices will not automatically update Device OS if not added as a Product in Console.

 **Note**: You must download system binaries to a local directory on your machine for this to work.
 Binaries are attached to the bottom of the [Github Release Notes](#github-release-notes).